 Can You Accept Credit Cards Online Without a Merchant Account?

 Credit cards really do make the world go round.
-Whether you’re shopping online, dining in a restaurant, or booking a flight – swiping your credit card gives you the product or service you desire – very quickly.
+Whether you’re shopping online or in-store, dining in a restaurant, or booking a flight—swiping your credit card at checkout gives you the product or service you desire—very quickly.

-Likewise, if you’re selling goods through an online store, or building a Web-based service business, you want to make it easy for your customers to purchase what you offer.
+Likewise, if you’re selling goods in person, through an online store, or building a web-based service business, you want to make it easy for your customers to purchase what you offer.
 From that perspective, your customers’ credit card orders really are the lifeblood of your business.

 When the payment goes through, the payment processor deducts the transaction fees and routes the remaining funds to your merchant account.
 In most cases, this entire process is completed within seconds, and both parties get the desired result.

-How to Accept Credit Cards Without a Merchant Account
+How to Accept Credit Cards Online Without a Merchant Account

-You can still accept credit cards online without a merchant account.
-To do that, you engage the services of a third-party payment processing provider.
+You can still accept credit and debit cards online without a merchant account.
+To do that, you must engage the services of third-party credit card processing companies.
 Essentially, these companies process multiple customers’ credit card payments and funnel the proceeds into one single merchant account.
+Payment service providers authorize, process, and settle payments on behalf of their clients.

 After deducting your transaction processing fees, they route your business’ net funds to your business bank account.
 This transfer generally occurs within one to two days after each credit card transaction.
 Third-party payment providers include PayPal, Square, and Stripe, among others.